 4. Amazing Roll Off – It really is amazing!
 This cleaner is used above deck and is great for stains on fiberglass and on the deck.
 Just wet the area with water, spray it with some roll off, let it sit for a few minutes and scrub.
 This product, coupled with some generic boat soap is all we use on our deck.
 We love the it and have over a gallon on board.
 Did we mention it’s non-toxic and biodegradable?
 Well it is!

 5. Lemon oil – the interior of our boat has a lot of wood in it and wood, if not cared for properly, does not age well.
 Making sure to wipe all our wooden surfaces down with a little lemon oil makes our interior look brand spanking new.

-6. Ecover toilet bowl cleaner - since 95% of the time the contents of our holding tank go directly into the ocean, we try to keep toxic chemicals out of our toilet.
-Boat "heads" are famous for being stinky but not ours!
+6. Ecover toilet bowl cleaner – We try to keep toxic chemicals out of our toilet.
+Boat “heads” are famous for being stinky but not ours!
 Oh no!
-We smell fresh and clean over here - trust me, I make sure of it!
+We smell fresh and clean over here – trust me, I make sure of it!

 8. Non-Ultra Joy Dish Soap – This lemony goodness will actually suds up in salt water which means we actually wash our bodies (and sometimes even hair) with it when we’re at anchor.
 Of course we’ll also do our dishes with it (in a bucket of salt water).
 It smells wonderful and they practically give it away it’s so cheap.